m-kurz/m-kurz.github.io/content/authors/marius/_index.md

 ## About Me

 I am a researcher in machine learning for scientific computing with special emphasis on computational fluid mechanics, numerical methods and high-performance computing.

-Currently I am a postdoctoral research fellow at Centrum Wiskunde & Informatice in Amsterdam.
+Currently I am a Postdoc at [Centrum Wiskunde & Informatica](https://cwi.nl) in Amsterdam.